 Maintenance, upgrading and innovation in Cultural Heritage

-Chiara Garau (University of Cagliari), Giampiero Lombardini (University of Genova)
+Chiara Garau (University of Cagliari), Giampiero Lombardini (University of Genova), Anna Maria Colavitti (University of Cagliari)

 All submitted papers will be peer-reviewed and published in Lecture Notes on Civil Engineering series (Springer) Conference, indexed in SCOPUS and WoS.